DocuSign, Inc.

 DOCU Fundamental Analysis

-Financial Health The company maintains excellent financial health with minimal debt (debt ratio of 3.8%) and strong interest coverage of 130x.
-Cash flow generation is healthy with operating cash flow representing 35% of revenue and free cash flow conversion exceeding 90%.
+Financial Health The company exhibits excellent financial health with minimal debt obligations, reflected in a very low debt ratio of 3.8% and substantial interest coverage of 130.5x.
+Strong cash generation is evident with operating cash flow to sales ratio of 35.5% and healthy free cash flow conversion at 90.6% of operating cash flow.

-Operational Efficiency DOCU shows improving operational efficiency with ROE expanding to 4.2% and asset turnover holding steady at 0.21.
-The company maintains strong cash conversion cycles (28 days) and efficient working capital management, though fixed asset turnover at 1.7 indicates moderate capital utilization.
+Operational Efficiency DOCU shows improving operational efficiency with return on equity rising to 4.2% and return on assets at 2.1%.
+The company maintains efficient working capital management with a cash conversion cycle of 28 days, though asset turnover remains modest at 0.21x, indicating potential for better asset utilization.

 Quarterly Revenue